GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 ### 2) False Swipe
 Once per round, when you perform a Feint, if a creature within 2 yards performs a reaction in response to it, it does not count against your reaction for the round.
-Additionally, when you perform a Feint against a creature, if it has fewer HP than your level, you know how many hitpoints it currently has.
+Additionally, when you perform a Feint against a creature (whether or not it was successful), if it has fewer HP than your level, you know how many hitpoints it currently has.

 ### 3) Dire Dispose
 If a creature performs an about face in response to your attack wounding them, you may use your reaction to peform an additional attack.
 If it was a melee attack, you may choose one of the following: